jhb/auditd_tools/README.md

 ## Status

 This is pretty much alpha, but it seems to work.
-Don't really on it, better learn on it and give me feedback about my errors.
+Don't rely on it, better pick it apart and please give me feedback about my errors.

 ## Requirements